-Zurich Insurance plc is an insurance company incorporated in Ireland, registered under number 13460, with registered office at Zurich House, Ballsbridge Park, Dublin 4 Ireland.
+Zurich Insurance plc is an insurance company incorporated in Ireland, registered under number 13460, with registered office at Zurich House, Frascati Road, Blackrock, Dublin, A94 X9Y3, Ireland.
 It is authorized by the Central Bank of Ireland.
-You may find information on the branch through which Zurich provides cargo insurance in the Insurance Product Information Document and the policy wording which can be accessed in the Section 1 - “Information on the Insurance Product”.
+You may find information on the branch through which Zurich provides cargo insurance in the Insurance Product Information Document and/or the policy wording which can be accessed in the Section 1 - “Information on the Insurance Product”.

 Information on the intermediation services can be found in section 2 “Terms and Conditions for Intermediation of Cargo insurance by Maersk A/S” below.

 SECTION 1 - INFORMATION ON THE INSURANCE PRODUCT

 The full terms and conditions of the Policy, key features, the Insurance Product Information Document (IPID) if applicable, and important information on the conditions of cover and operation of your Policy are available here.

 Cover is only available under the Policy:

 i) to legal entities for commercial use only: by accepting the Policy offered, you confirm that you are a commercial undertaking using the insurance for commercial purposes.